Ruminere/advent-of-code/2024/03/README.md

 Only day 3 and already looking through print statements to find nonexistent bugs!

 P.S.
 The only `re` command I know in Python is `re.findall()`.

+P.P.S.
+I did this question during a take-home exam.
+I'm pretty sure I did awfully on it, but oh well, the lowest exam score gets dropped anyway.